salesforcecli/plugin-org/messages/delete_scratch.md

 # error.missingUsername

 Unable to determine the username of the org to delete.
 Specify the username with the --target-org | -o flag.

+# error.unknownScratch

+The org with username: %s is not known by the CLI to be a scratch